-Mashed Potato Casserole has just four ingredients, and it is super simple to make.
+Mashed Potato Casserole requires NO peeling, and it has just five ingredients.
 It reheats beautifully, too!

 I used The Little Potato Company Dynamic Duo Creamer potatoes—a combination of red and yellow potato varieties with thin skins and buttery yellow flesh.